International Conscientious Objectors' Day - May 15th

 Remembering all those who have refused to bear arms and participate in war, throughout history and today.

-This page is supported by the Anglican Pacifist Fellowship, Conscience, Fellowship of Reconciliation, Humanists UK, Movement for the Abolition of War, Network for Peace, Pax Christi, Peace & Justice (Scotland), Peace News, Peace Pledge Union, Quaker Peace and Social Witness, The Right to Refuse to Kill Group and Women’s International League for Peace and Freedom.
+This page is supported by the Anglican Pacifist Fellowship, Conscience, Fellowship of Reconciliation, Humanists UK, Movement for the Abolition of War, Network for Peace, Pax Christi, Peace & Justice (Scotland), Peace News, Peace Pledge Union, Quaker Peace and Social Witness, The Right to Refuse to Kill Group, War Resisters' International and Women’s International League for Peace and Freedom.

 On this page

-Every year on May 15th we remember those who have established and are maintaining the right to refuse to kill, both in the past and today.
-Hundreds of people across the world are imprisoned or forced to flee their home countries for refusing to join the armed forces.
-On May 15th we stand in solidarity with them, as well as celebrating the memory of all those throughout history who have resisted conscription.
+Every year on May 15th we remember conscientious objectors both past and present.
+Around the world many people are imprisoned or forced to flee their home countries for refusing to join the armed forces.
+On May 15th we stand in solidarity with them, as well as celebrating the memory of those throughout history who have resisted conscription.

-Please keep an eye on this page or on social media for events on 15th May 2022.
+Keep an eye out on this page or on social media for events happening around the UK to mark CO Day 2023.

 If you have any stories or experiences of conscientious objection, or are planning anything for International Conscientious Objectors' Day, please get in touch at email@example.com.